 NTUC FairPrice to slash prices of 50 housebrand products; extra discount for Merdeka Generation shoppers

-SINGAPORE: Two new initiatives to help alleviate daily living costs for Singaporeans have been announced by NTUC FairPrice on Monday (Mar 18).
+SINGAPORE: Two new initiatives to help alleviate daily living costs for Singaporeans were announced by NTUC FairPrice on Monday (Mar 18).

 The first initiative will see the supermarket chain hold the prices of 100 housebrand products from now until Jun 30, 2020.
 This offer will be extended to all customers.